arthursantana/personal-website-hugo/content/about.md

 +++
-date = "2016-08-24T00:09:46-03:00"
+date = "2017-04-24T22:25:00-03:00"
 draft = false
 title = "about"

 +++

 I am a brazilian developer and entrepreneur.
-I dropped out of the Computer Science course at the Institute of Mathematics and Statistics of the University of São Paulo to work on my company, but I hope to get back to it soon.
+I dropped out of the Computer Science course at the Institute of Mathematics and Statistics of the University of São Paulo to work on my company, but I missed studying mathematics, so I came back.

-These days I am really interested in machine learning and continuous optimization.
-I also like game developing, but don't take it seriously.
+These days I am interested in machine learning, continuous optimization and applications of CS and math to other sciences.